 - Manages the rural health workforce

-- Advises the Minister for Health and Ageing and the South Australian Government on the rural health system
+- Advises the Minister for Health and the South Australian Government on the rural health system

 - Informs and educates the community to better manage their health

 - Communicates changes and improvements in the health system